eight04/inline-js/README.md

 Use `.inline.js`
 ----------------
-You can create your transformer and shortcut with this file.
+You can add your resource, transformer, and shortcut with this file.

 Create a `.inline.js` file in your package root:
 ```